edulustosa/galleria-api/README.md

 - [ ] The database must be hosted on Vercel.
 - [ ] Data should be stored in a PostgreSQL database.
 - [ ] Users should be identified by a JWT.
+- [ ] Database management using GORM
+- [ ] HTTP request management using Gin

 ## Business Rules